DHI-GRAS/zamwis-fd/README.md

 ### Installation

 The package and its dependencies are best installed via the Anaconda Python distribution.
-Please see instructions on how to install Anaconda on the (Floods and Droughts Toolbox README)[https://github.com/DHI-GRAS/F_and_D_toolbox].
+Please see instructions on how to install Anaconda on the [Floods and Droughts Toolbox README](https://github.com/DHI-GRAS/F_and_D_toolbox).

 The Floods and Droughts Python package [`flooddrought`](https://github.com/DHI-GRAS/F_and_D_toolbox) must be installed or available in the Python path.